Reusing Overtrained Language Models Saturates Scaling: Introduction

-\textbf{Contributions.} More technically, our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We conduct extensive experiments on language models of various sizes and pretraining tokens/datasets, to study the scaling behaviors of bootstrapped pretraining methods, including continual pretraining and model growth. \item We formulate and empirically validate possible functional forms to quantify the the scaling behavior of these methods.
-We find that for a wide range of configuration of these methods, the following scaling relation holds: where $L$ is the validation loss after the second stage, $D_1$ and $D_2$ are the number of training tokens in the first and second stages, respectively, and $A,\alpha_1,\alpha_2,\alpha_3,E$ are \emph{positive} constants.
+where $L$ is the validation loss after the second stage, $D_1$ and $D_2$ are the number of training tokens in the first and second stages, respectively, and $A,\alpha_1,\alpha_2,\alpha_3,E$ are \emph{positive} constants.
 We denote the term $\alpha_3 \log D_1$ as the \emph{interaction term}.
-The scaling exponent with respect to $D_2$ then quantifies the saturation effect of bootstrapped pretraining. \item We also formulate a joint scaling law incorporating model size in addition to dataset sizes, see Equation \ref{eq:joint}.
-Using these results, we discuss the practical implications of the scaling laws for efficient bootstrapping of language models.
-Particularly, we show how the scaling laws provide guidance on when to train from scratch instead of bootstrapping, and how compute optimality is affected by bootstrapped pretraining. \end{itemize} Notations used throughout the paper are summarized in Appendix \ref{app:notation}.
+The scaling exponent with respect to $D_2$ then quantifies the saturation effect of model reuse. {We also formulate other plausible functional forms to make comparisons, showing that the above formula still best fits the empirical observation.} \item We further analyze the scaling properties with respect to model size, and show that the scaling laws can be extended to jointly incorporate model size together with dataset sizes, see Equation \ref{eq:joint}.
+Limitations of our scaling law formulation when training with an extremely large number of tokens are also discussed. \item {We demonstrate how the scaling laws can provide guidance on when to train from scratch instead of model reuse to mitigate the negative effects of overtraining.
+Moreover, we analyze the saturation phenomenon both mechanistically and via a toy model.} \end{itemize} Notations used throughout the paper are summarized in Appendix \ref{app:notation}.